mwzkhalil/GeminiBot-TG/README.md

      python main.py <Telegram_Bot_API> <Gemini_API_Key>
      ```
      Replace `<Telegram_Bot_API>` and `<Gemini_API_Key>` with your actual API keys.

-## Using Docker on Windows
-If you prefer Docker, you can follow the Linux Docker deployment steps.
-Ensure Docker Desktop is installed on your Windows machine.

 ## How to Use
 - Send your questions directly in private messages.